 Where to buy melons?

 Melons are grown almost everywhere in the world provided that they have a warm and rainy climate.
 Among the major producing countries are: China, Turkey, United States, Spain and Iran with a production of over 60% worldwide.

 Other major producing countries in the world are Brazil, Mexico, Costa Rica, Honduras, Dominican Republic, Venezuela, Ecuador and Guatemala in America; France, Romania and Italy in Europe and Morocco, Egypt and South Africa in Africa.

-Melon is one of the most consumed fruits, ranking fourth among fruits consumed worldwide, after oranges, bananas and grapes.
 There is a big controversy over whether this food is a fruit or a vegetable.
-Considering its texture and size it could be included within the fruits group.
+Considering its texture, size and richness in natural sugars, it could be included within the fruits group.
 According to the type of plant it grows from, others believe it to be a vegetable.

 Regardless of how we want to consider it, the real fact is that it is a popular food used in cooking around the world and with great edible and medicinal properties as we can see in the other pages of this article

 Other interesting articles

 This material is for informational purposes only.
 In case of doubt, consult the doctor.

 "Botanical" is not responsible for damages caused by self-medication.